 Impact A Hero (IAH) was started in Cincinnati, Ohio in 2004 by founder Richard (Dick) Lynch.
-At the time, Dick had recently written a book on leadership, with an underlying principal of the importance of service to others.
-Having watched the men and women return home from the War on Terror with serious physical and emotional wounds, he knew he had received his calling and was determined to help them with their new life challenges and situations - wounded heroes was his new mission in life.
+Having watched the men and women return home from the War on Terror with serious physical and emotional wounds, he was determined to help them with their new life challenges and situations – wounded heroes was his new mission in life.

 The first Impact A Hero event occurred in New York City at the New York Athletic Club.
 We honored wounded heroes from the War on Terror and individuals like Dr. Dick Traum.
 He completed the New York City Marathon, becoming the first leg amputee to complete such an event with a prosthetic leg, and also the founder of Achilles Track Club for disabled athletes.

 As Impact A Hero began to grow, Dick knew he had to expand outside of Cincinnati.
 Dick was doing a book signing in Houston with Neil Bush, son of President George W. Bush and Mrs. Barbara Bush.
 During this visit, he also met Jim Hoelker, currently IAH Chairman of the Board.
 With the help of Neil and Jim, they hosted the first Impact A Hero Weekend, consisting of a 5K Race, Gala Dinner and Golf Tournament.
 Jim assembled a team of volunteers and focused on the Sugar Land, Texas community to spread the word of Impact A Hero.